 Here are some advantages of buying versus selling options.

 2nd advantage of buying versus selling options is shown through this example.
-We will take a longer period of time, say 12 months ,as it is always wise to take a longer period into count.
-We buy a out of money (OTM) option at say Rs.
-10 Worst case, you will lose 5,000 in case it expires on the last day and does not increase.
+We will take a longer period of time, say 12 months, as it is always wise to take a longer period into a count.
+We buy an out of money (OTM) option at say Rs.
+10 Worst cases, you will lose 5,000 in case it expires on the last day and does not increase.
 You will definitely be loosing 50,000 for 10 months cause no one can earn all the months, but remaining 2 months that Rs.
 10 can become 100, so those 2 months you will earn 500*90*2(quantity* profit* months) which is 90,000.
 90,000 minus which we lost was 50,000.
-So, in our example we earn net of Rs.
+So, in our example, we earn a net of Rs.
 40,000.

-Exactly opposite happens in selling of options.
-You will earn 10 months and will loose more than the earned in remaining 2 months.
-In our above example you will loose net 40,000.
+Exactly opposite happens in the selling of options.
+You will earn 10 months and will lose more than the earned in remaining 2 months.
+In our above example, you will lose net 40,000.
 Apart from loosing, your broker will continuously ask you to pump in funds to cover your daily MTM losses, failing to which he will square all your positions.
 No one will be happy to earn 10 months and lose more than that in that remaining 2 months.

 Basically, buying options means you know your losses are fixed and the buying of options is more profitable when you properly determine the entry point and you buy it before the implied volatility increases.